laravel/vapor-docs/1.0/projects/domains.md

 Vapor provides support for multi-level subdomains - for example `v1.api.example.com`.
 To make use of this functionality, a certificate must be requested which explicitly includes the full multi-level subdomain.

-This can be requested from the Vapor CLI:
+The certificate can be requested from the Vapor CLI:

 ```shell
 vapor cert v1.api.example.com
 ```

-It's also possible to obtain a certificate for a multi-level subdomain from the [Vapor domains dashboard](https://vapor.laravel.com/app/domains) by setting it as either the "Domain Name" or any of the "Alternative Names" in the "Advanced Settings" when requesting a certificate.
+It's also possible to obtain a certificate for a multi-level subdomain from the [Vapor domains dashboard](https://vapor.laravel.com/app/domains) by setting the multi-level subdomain as either the "Domain Name" or any of the "Alternative Names" in the "Advanced Settings" when requesting a certificate.

-When the certificate has been issued, you may access your application from your multi-level subdomain by including it in the `domain` section of your `vapor.yml` configuration file and carrying out a full deployment from the Vapor CLI.
+When the certificate has been issued, you may access your application from your multi-level subdomain by including it in the `domain` section of your `vapor.yml` configuration file and carrying out a full deployment from the Vapor CLI:

 ```yaml
 id: 2